spatie/laravel-livewire-wizard/docs/usage/testing-wizards.md

 weight: 6
 ---

-Livewire has an extensive set of testing utilities; we offer a few more to test your wizards.
+On this page we'll show you a few tips on how to tests wizards created with this package.

-## Internals
+## A peek under the hood

-Let's briefly touch on some of the internals.
+To understand how you should test a wizard, you should know how it works under the hood.
+Let's take a look!

 A wizard keeps track of its steps and state.
-To make your wizard easy to navigate, an event is emitted to the wizard when you call `nextStep` or `previousStep`.
-This event will also contain the state of the step it is called from.
+An event is emitted from a `StepComponent` to a `WizardComponent` when you call `nextStep` (or related functions).
+This event will contain the state of the step it is called from.

-The wizard will receive the event and shows you the page you requested, along with the state for that step.
+The wizard will receive the event and shows you the step you requested, along with the state for that step.
 If you're familiar with Livewire, the wizard renders a component like this: